-- Assign overhead costs as a percent of direct costs incurred for each project.
+- Assign overhead costs as a percentage of the direct costs incurred for each project.

-What is the percent of a construction company overhead over a certain period?
+What is the percentage of overheads for a construction company over a given period?

-To obtain the percent of overhead, divide the above total of total sales for this period and multiply by 100.
+To calculate overhead percentage, divide total overhead by total sales for the period and multiply by 100.

 The overhead cost formula is:

-This percent represents what the estimator uses to assign overhead to the new budgets.
+This percentage represents the amount used by the estimator to allocate overhead to the new budgets.

 On average, construction overhead can range from 5 to 15 percent of direct costs.

-However, it is important to note that the actual overhead percent can vary significantly between different contractors and projects and it is essential that contractors carefully analyse and manage their overheads to ensure profitability and competitiveness.
+However, it is important to note that the actual percentage of overheads can vary significantly between different contractors and projects and it is essential that contractors carefully analyse and manage their overheads to ensure profitability and competitiveness.

-How to reduce overhead costs? / How to Calculate Overhead Costs on Construction Projects
+How to reduce overheads? / How to calculate overheads on construction projects.

-Reducing overhead costs is a crucial aspect for construction contractors to be competitive and increase their profit margins.
+Reducing overhead costs is a critical aspect for contractors to remain competitive and increase profit margins.

 Here are some specific ways to achieve this in the construction industry.

-Reduce overhead.
-If we use common sense, we can achieve an optimal level of overall spending.
+Reduce overheads.
+By using common sense, we can achieve an optimal level of total spend.

-Reducing general expenses to what is strictly necessary is a crucial step to maintain the financial health of the company
+The reduction of overheads to what is strictly necessary is a crucial step in the maintenance of the company’s financial health.

-At the beginning of any business, it is advisable to work with minimal overhead, until income justifies a larger investment.
+At the start of any business, it is advisable to work with minimal overhead until income justifies a larger investment.

 Regular Financial Analysis

-Conduct regular financial analysis to identify areas of high overhead costs and implement strategies for improvement.
+Conduct regular financial analysis to identify areas with high overhead costs and implement strategies for improvement.

-Reduce overhead.
-Utilize construction management software and digital tools to streamline processes, reduce paperwork, and enhance communication.
+Reduce overhead by utilizing construction management software and digital tools to streamline processes, minimize paperwork, and improve communication.

 Monitor labor productivity and identify areas where improvements can be made to complete tasks more efficiently.

-Ensure your personnel are well-trained and skilled to reduce errors, rework, and accidents.
-Well-trained employees work more efficiently.
+Ensure that your personnel are well-trained and skilled to minimize errors, rework, and accidents.
+Well-trained employees are more efficient in their work.

 Look for ways to reduce office-related costs, such as paper usage, printing expenses, and office supplies.

-Compare your overhead costs to industry benchmarks to identify areas where your costs may be higher than average, and take actions to improve those aspects.
+Compare your overhead costs to industry benchmarks to identify areas where your costs may be higher than average, and take action to improve those aspects.

 By implementing these strategies and regularly reviewing their overall costs, construction contractors can streamline their operations, improve profitability, and remain competitive in the industry.

-Some companies take risks by reducing the amount allocated to overhead in a budget to present a more competitive offer.
+Some companies take risks by reducing the amount allocated to overhead in a budget in order to present a more competitive offer.

-This happens when the depreciation cost of heavy machines used in construction is decreased or lowered, for instance.
+This occurs when the depreciation cost of heavy machinery used in construction is reduced or lowered, for instance.